turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * [Elixir Jobs](https://elixirjobs.net/)
 * [Hatchways](https://hatchways.io/#/) helps connect juniors with their first jobs in tech by identifying skill gaps and talking through goals for your job search.
 * [ZipRecruiter](https://www.ziprecruiter.com/)

+**Slide #18:**
+**Facilitator shares:** Don't forget about utilizing your network by looking at where people you know work.
+There are also great tools to connect people who have been traditionally underrepresented in tech with others share similar identity markers.

 #### Search by...network
 * [LinkedIn](http://www.linkedin.com/)